BirdFarmer/BinanceRepo/TradingAppSummary.md

 - **HTML Reporting** - Automated performance visualization and analytics
 - **Market Analysis** - BTC context and regime detection for timing optimization
 - **UI Data Flow** - Trading service publishes trade-entry events to a `RecentTradesViewModel` (WPF), which binds to the Recent Trades list in `MainWindow`
+- **Paper Wallet ViewModel** - `PaperWalletViewModel` backs the Equity card; resets at Paper session start and updates once per cycle using current prices and active trades
 - **App Data Store** - Single-file SQLite database `TradingData.db` in the application directory for selections, logs, and reports metadata
 - **Persistent Universe Store** - Named saved lists stored in the app database with UI load/delete and automatic refresh after save